Giovanni Zamboni

-Giovanni Zamboni (fl. early 18th century, possibly 1664–1721) was a baroque composer.
+Giovanni Zamboni (also: Giovanni Zamboni Romano; fl. early 18th century, possibly 1664–1721) was a baroque composer.

-Zamboni was an able musician who mastered theorbo, lute, guitar, mandola, mandoline and harpsichord.
-He was also skilled in counterpoint.
+Zamboni was an able musician who mastered theorbo, lute, guitar, mandola, mandoline and harpsichord, and was one of the last composers to write for the lute.
+He was also skilled in counterpoint and wrote two cycles of 12 madrigals.

 His works include (Sonate d'intavolatura di liuto Op.
 1), a set of 11 Sonatas and a Ciaccona for the archlute published in 1718.